This post may contain affiliate links. Please read our disclosure policy.

 RELATED: Comfort Food Recipes For One

-- Melt 1 tablespoon of butter in a 10 inch skillet over medium heat.
-Season both sides of the beef with salt and pepper, add the beef to a skillet and cook until browned.
-Remove from pan and set aside.
+- Cook the Beef: Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
+Season the beef with salt and pepper, then add it to the skillet.
+Cook until browned on both sides, then transfer to a plate and set aside.

-- In a separate bowl, whisk together the beef broth, Worcestershire sauce and flour.
-Pour into the pan.
-Bring to a simmer and cook for 5 minutes, stirring occasionally.
+- Make the Sauce: In a small bowl, whisk together the beef broth, Worcestershire sauce, and flour until smooth.
+Pour the mixture into the skillet, stir, and bring to a simmer.
+Cook for 5 minutes, stirring occasionally.

-- Stir in yogurt or sour cream and season to taste with salt and pepper.
+- Add the Dairy: Stir in the yogurt or sour cream, mixing well.
+Taste and adjust seasoning with salt and pepper.

 Expert Tips